 Can a Spouse Be Held Liable for Credit Card Debt in Arizona

 Many people ask whether a spouse can be held liable for credit card debt in Arizona.
 Both spouses are equally responsible for credit card debt incurred during the marriage regardless whose name is on those credit cards and regardless of whether the other spouse was even aware of the credit card debt.
 These debts are considered community property debts.

 Several exceptions, however, apply this general rule such as when the parties had a prenuptial agreement stating otherwise and a notice of the existence of that prenuptial agreement was recorded with the county recorder’s office before the debts were incurred.

 Lastly, any debts, including credit card debts, incurred prior to marriage or after the service of the Petition for Dissolution of Marriage or service of the Petition for Legal Separation will, generally, be the sole and separate obligation incurring the obligation.
 An exception to this rule exists if the charges on the credit cards after service of the initial divorce or legal separation were on purchases used to preserve a community property asset.

-Can a Spouse Be Held Liable for Credit Card Debt | Know the Law
+Liability of a Spouse for Credit Card Debt in Arizona

 The Arizona Court of Appeals recently reaffirmed a limit on creditors seeking collection of a premarital debt from the marital community.
 In SPQR Venture, Inc., v.
 Robertson, No. 1 CA-CV 14-0341 (App.
 2015), Wife incurred a debt during a prior marriage.

 Upon remarriage, Wife became a stay-at-home mother, caring for her five children.
 Husband provided the sole household income.
-Creditor argued that because Wife had foregone her previous employment to fulfill her current role in the new marital community, Wife made a contribution to the community the monetary equivalent of which could then be drawn from community income to satisfy her premarital debt.
+The creditor argued that because Wife had foregone her previous employment to fulfill her current role in the new marital community, Wife made a contribution to the community the monetary equivalent of which could then be drawn from community income to satisfy her premarital debt.

 Creditor relied on Arizona Revised Statutes §25-215.
 Section 25-215, “Liability of community property and separate property for community and separate debts,” states in pertinent part:

-B. The community property is liable for the premarital separate debts or other liabilities of a spouse, incurred after September 1, 1973 but only to the extent of the value of that spouse’s contribution to the community property which would have been such spouse’s separate property if single.
+B. The community property is liable for the premarital separate debts or other liabilities of a spouse, incurred after September 1, 1973, but only to the extent of the value of that spouse’s contribution to the community property which would have been such spouse’s separate property if single.

 Wife and Husband argued that Creditor ignored the balance of the statute that provides that the community is liable “only to the extent” a financial contribution “would have been such spouse’s separate property if single.”
 The trial court agreed with Wife and Husband, as did the Court of Appeals.

 The Court of Appeals found no authority permitting a collection against the income of a non-debtor spouse for the “value” of a debtor’s nonfinancial services to the community.
 In other words, A.R.S. §25-215(B) precludes assignment of a non-debtor spouse’s income or wages to satisfy a separate premarital debt of the other spouse.